 - 1. Quality Improvement and Contracts Specialists will meet with Provider's staff to go over the purpose, scope and activities planned for the review during the entrance interview.
-For desk reviews this entrance interview can be accomplished via Zoom/Teams meeting. - Quality Improvement and Contracts Specialists may be reviewing a variety of records, including but not limited to policies and procedures, client records, human resources records, and financial records as deemed appropriate in the pre-monitoring activities. - 3.
+For desk reviews this entrance interview can be accomplished via Zoom/Teams meeting. - Quality Improvement and Contracts Specialists may be reviewing a variety of records, including but not limited to policies and procedures, personnel records, client records, and caregiver/foster parent as deemed appropriate in the pre-monitoring activities and during the Monitoring Review. - 3.
 Interviews with staff and/or clients may be conducted. - 4.
-A tour of the facility may be requested. - 5.
-Quality Improvement and Contracts Specialists will compile work product papers as part of the monitoring.
+A tour of the facility will be requested for all General Residential Operations (GRO) and Residential Treatment Centers (RTC). - 5.
+Quality Improvement and Contracts Specialists will compile work product papers as part of the Monitoring Review.
 These papers are confidential during the review and must be secured daily.
 They may be included as back-up in the OCOK record once the monitoring is concluded. - 6.
 Quality Improvement and Contracts Specialists may be granted access to the Provider's electronic systems and will follow all guidelines of confidentiality. - 7.
 During the Monitoring Review, if a safety concern is apparent, it will be addressed immediately with the Provider and will required immediate action and intervention. - 8.
 Quality Improvement and Contracts Specialists will require a private space to review records. - J. When the Monitoring Review is completed, Quality Improvement and Contracts Specialists will review the preliminary results with the Provider during an exit interview.
 The Provider may have the opportunity to submit missing documents within 72 hours of the exit interview.
 An exit interview signature form will be obtained as evidence this was completed with the Provider.
 For desk reviews this exit interview can be accomplished via Zoom/Teams meeting.